upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 1. Ensure dependencies are installed:
 -------------------------------------

-- Install Flask and required Python packages if not already installed:
+- Install all required dependencies:

 .. code-block:: python